 - Scotty Hardwig, Oakland-based dancer, choreographer, educator, and digital media artist.

 - Damascus Kafumbe, teacher, performer, composer, author, and instrument technician/consultant.
-Assistant Professor of Music at Middlebury College
+Associate Professor of Music at Middlebury College

 Stay updated on our performances schedule.